JB0925/go-dropbox/README.md

+# Welcome to go-dropbox!
+`go-dropbox` is an app designed to allow a user to create projects and upload files associated with those projects.
+A user can also share files with another person who is not necessarily a user. `go-dropbox` can be used for file storage and file sharing.

+`go-dropbox` is a RESTful web API, and the following documentation is written to explain how to interact with it.
+Please keep in mind that there is no user interface at this time, so the primary way to interact with the API is via cURL or some other HTTP client.

+`go-dropbox` allows a user to:
+- register an account
+- login and get a JWT token for further operations.
+- create a project
+- view a project
+- delete a project ( doing so deletes all associated files )
+- upload a file ( doing so will also update the project structure )
+- update a file
+- delete a file
+- download a file
+- share a file with anyone
+- download a shared file ( available to anyone, even non-account holding users)

 # Running the App
 Simply run `go run .` to run the app.
 Note that this requires that you have Go installed on your system.
 For more on how to install Go, please see the official [documentation](https://go.dev/doc/install).